-There was a short steep pull up a soggy stretch and the terrain eased as I made my way on to the broad west ridge of Creag an Dail Mhor.
+There was a short steep pull up a soggy stretch.
+The terrain eased as I made my way on to the broad west ridge of Creag an Dail Mhor.
 There were a couple of small cairns en route but they did not seem to be significant in terms of direction finding.
 It was a little rocky underfoot but the weather was still great with a cool southerly breeze to keep any heat off.

 I did not stay long at the first top and made my way quickly north to the col. There is a stream coming off Carn Eas just to the east of the col. I made my way there for a further refill and something to eat.
 It also avoided the steepest part of the slopes on and up.